 Some meat, such as steaks and joints of beef or lamb, can be served rare as long as the outside has been properly cooked.

-To us, it's a fridge.
-To some harmful germs, it's a living hell – so stop them growing by keeping them cold.
-And make sure you put the right foods in the fridge – look out for a 'use by' date or 'keep refrigerated' on the label.
+Make sure you put the right foods in the fridge – look out for a 'use by' date or 'keep refrigerated' on the label.

 - keep the fridge door closed as much as possible

 - wait for food to cool down before you put it in the fridge

 If the fridge is full, turn the temperature down to fight germs.

 Some germs can grow at cold temperatures – even in the fridge.
 To keep food safe, eat leftovers within two days.

 Keep food out of the fridge for the shortest time possible and when you're eating outside at a barbecue or picnic, use a cool bag or cool box.

 If you're putting out food for a party, try not to leave it out for more than four hours.

 It is important to prevent cross-contamination which spreads germs around the kitchen.
 Cross-contamination between foods can cause food poisoning.